 Head the tree in fall or winter, an exception to the above rule.
-A heading cut is the removal of part of a shoot, branch or limb, up to one-third to ½ its length.
+A heading cut is the removal of part of a shoot, branch, or limb, up to one-third to one-half its length.
 If you head in the spring, you will be lopping off developed buds, potential fruit.
 Heading means cutting off the top of the leader, the central trunk to encourage growth of the lateral branches.
 This is done within the first year or two to control the tree’s shape.
 Be sure the sapling is well over 30 inches (76 cm.) tall before heading it.
-Make a 45-degree angle cut on the leader, leaving the tree 24-36 inches (61-92 cm.) tall.
+Make a 45-degree angle cut on the leader, leaving the tree 24 to 36 inches (61-92 cm.) tall.

-In the subsequent year, begin creating a scaffold whorl, a set of 4 lateral branches extending out from the tree which provides a solid stricter.
+In the subsequent year, begin creating a scaffold whorl, a set of four lateral branches extending out from the tree which provides a solid stricter.
 Choose four sturdy, evenly spaced branches to keep and prune out the others.
-Opt for limbs that are at a 45- to 60-degree angle to the leader and at least 8 inches (20 cm.) apart vertically from the lowest branch about 18 inches (46 cm.) above the ground.
-Cut those four branches back to 24 inches (61 cm.) with ¼-inch angled cuts above the buds.
+Opt for limbs that are at a 45 to 60-degree angles to the leader and at least 8 inches (20 cm.) apart vertically from the lowest branch about 18 inches (46 cm.) above the ground.
+Cut those four branches back to 24 inches (61 cm.) with one-fourth inch angled cuts above the buds.
 This is where new growth will emerge.
 Continue to make clean cut flush against the leader to remove the remaining branches.

 Pruning Mature Cherries